 L-theanine is thought to cross the blood-brain barrier and trigger the release of an inhibitory neurotransmitter in the brain called gamma-aminobutyric acid (GABA), which brings about a relaxed but alert state (

 In general, there is slightly more L-theanine in green tea than black tea, though the amounts can vary considerably (

 Green tea is an excellent source of the potent antioxidant epigallocatechin-3-gallate (EGCG).

-Green tea contains EGCG, an antioxidant which in test-tube and animal studies has been shown to fight cancer and bacterial cells and protect both your brain and liver.
+Green tea contains EGCG, an antioxidant that test-tube and animal studies have demonstrated can fight cancer and bacterial cells and protect your brain and liver.

 Theaflavins are a group of polyphenols that are unique to black tea.

 They’re formed during the oxidation process and represent 3–6% of all polyphenols in black tea (